Featured Image

 • They are not allowed to travel to South Korea with their dependents.

-Other info: The government has launched a system known as K-ETA, which allows digital nomads to upload travel, criminal background, insurance, and medical information.
-This expedite the application process, which is online.
+The government has launched a system known as K-ETA, which allows digital nomads to upload travel, criminal background, insurance, and medical information.
+This expedites the application process, which can be done online.

 Applicants must provide the following documents:

-Digital nomads have to provide health insurance, a criminal background check, and other documentation supporting their work and stay in South Korea.
+Digital nomads must provide health insurance, a criminal background check, and other documentation supporting their work and stay in South Korea:

 • South Korea working holiday visa application form